Financial-Times/dotcom-reliability-kit/packages/client-metrics-web/README.md

 ### `MetricsClient`

 The MetricsClient sends events to the Client Metrics Server, using POST to the following endpoint `/api/v1/ingest`.

+The events are added to a batch.
+When the batch reaches its max capacity, which is 20, the client send the events to the server.
+If it does not reach that max capacity, the client sends the events every 10 seconds.
+This `retentionPeriod` is a configurable option (see [`options.retentionPeriod`](#optionsretentionPeriod)).
+If there are no events added to the batch, nothing is sent.

 The correct environment (production vs test) is automatically selected based on the browser hostname.
 If your hostname has `test`, `staging` or `local`, the events will be sent to our test server.
 Else, it will send the metrics to the production server.